 Carter Observatory served as New Zealand's national observatory from 1941 until May 2010 when it re-opened as a visitor attraction, becoming Space Place in 2015.

 Visitors can take a virtual journey through space in the Pelorus Trust Planetarium - a state-of-the-art full-dome digital theatre, then take your own journey as you walk through the world-class interactive multimedia space experience.

-Discover our Universe, along with some of New Zealand's most prestigious telescopes and astronomical artefacts.
-We aim to inspire and encourage you as we celebrate the culture, heritage and science of the Southern Skies with the thousands of people who visit us.
+Discover our Universe, along with some of New Zealand's most prestigious telescopes and astronomical artifacts.
+We aim to inspire and encourage you as we celebrate the culture, heritage and science of the Southern Skies.

 Space Place at Carter Observatory offers visitors: